 Abnormal posturing refers to rigid body movements and chronic abnormal positions of the body.
-This symptom is not the same as showing poor posture or slumping over.
+This symptom isn’t the same thing as showing poor posture or slumping over.

-- fluid buildup in the skull and swelling of the brain
+- fluid buildup in the skull

-- a direct blow to the
+- a direct blow to the head

 - a blood clot or stroke

 - a brain tumor

 - high blood pressure in the brain as a result of malaria

 - meningitis, which is an inflammatory condition caused by a virus or bacterial infection